 Almost all the beach-themed movies I’ve watched showed cool beach parties where the protagonist meets her beach boy.
 So, even if I’ve never been one for wild nights, I thought that kind of scene was a regular event in beach destinations.

 Honestly, I’ve heard that Baler was calmer compared to other beach destinations — something I factored in when choosing where to temporarily migrate.
-But I still didn’t expect it to have literally no bars (at least, ones that you could easily go to if you wanted to party on a random night) at all!
+But I still didn’t expect it to have literally ZERO bars (at least, ones that you could easily go to if you wanted to party on a random night) at all!
 Unless resorts were holding the occasional party, it’d be difficult to find nightlife in the province.

 Reality: Bedtime is at 9pm